Subscribe to this page

 The City of Torrance currently has 13 commissions, boards, and councils that are advisory to the City Council.
 Current meeting information can be found on the Monthly Meeting Calendar.
 Meetings are subject to change.

-An application to apply for appointment to a City Commission can be downloaded here: Commission Application Form.
-Application forms are also available in the City Clerk's Office.
+An application for appointment to a City Commission can be downloaded here: Commission Application Form.
+Forms are also available in the City Clerk's Office.
 Commission applications are accepted at any time during the year.

 The City Clerk also maintains a current Local Appointment List noting vacancies and term expirations.
 Unscheduled vacancies are posted and advertised through notices to interested parties having completed Certification Training, announcements made at City Council meetings, on Torrance CitiCABLE, and through homeowner associations.

 Compensation is made for expenses at $10 per meeting attended with most agencies meeting once a month.
 (Refer to specific commission for meeting days)